Development Trust May Buy and Develop Public Land

-TEMPE, AZ—City officials plan to partner with a large, publicly-traded real estate firm for the commercial development of approximately 100 acres of city-owned land near Tempe Town Lake.
-The development would take place over the next decade, the Phoenix Business Journal reports.
+TEMPE, AZ—City officials plan to partner with a large, publicly-traded real estate firm to commercially develop 100 acres of city-owned land.
+The development would take place over the next decade.